 Chimney stacks

 Repair category 1

-Notes From a ground level inspection, no obvious significant defects were noted to the chimneyhead, allowing for normal weathering.
+Notes From a ground level inspection, no obvious significant defects were noted to the chimneyheads, allowing for normal weathering.

-Roofing including roof space

-Repair category 2

-Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses, however, an accumulation of moss growth was noted to the tiling, and vegetation of this type has been known to retain moisture which could subsequently be directed back into the building fabric.
+Roofing including roof space Repair category 2 Notes Roof tiling, where viewed from ground level, appears to have been laid to generally even courses however areas of weathering to the tiling and deterioration to the ridge was noted.
 The manufacturers of concrete roof tiles expect that they will have a life span of around 40-50 years.
 This should be taken into consideration having regard to the age of this property.
+There is a redundant tank in the loft space which may contain asbestos.
+If this is the case, the tank should be removed by a specialist.